SilkMC/silk/dokka/includes/main.md

 If you use FabrikMC, it must be available at runtime.

-You can declare a dependency on the FabrikMC releases on [Modrinth](https://modrinth.com/mod/fabrik/versions) or [Curseforge](https://www.curseforge.com/minecraft/mc-mods/fabrik/files).
-For users manually downloading your mods you should advise them to also download FabrikMC as well (just as you would do it with the Fabric API for example).
+You can declare a dependency on the FabrikMC releases on [Modrinth](https://modrinth.com/mod/fabrik/versions) or [Curseforge](https://www.curseforge.com/minecraft/mc-mods/fabrik/files). <br> For users manually downloading your mod you should advise them to download FabrikMC alongside your mod (just as you would do it with the Fabric API for example).